johnpolacek/team-health-checker/README.md

 ### What are we building?

 #### Team Health Check
-- Facillitate round table discussion that can improve your team.
-- Example listen to Rabbit Hole podcast
+The purpose of a Team Health Check is is to facillitate round table discussion that can improve different aspects of your team.
+We are going to model ours after the [Spotify Squad Health Check](https://labs.spotify.com/2014/09/16/squad-health-check-model/).
+For an example of this in practice, check out this [episode of the Rabbit Hole Podcast](https://www.stridenyc.com/podcasts/96-health-check

-- Analog is great for in-office, what about remote?
+Most examples of health checks are analog, done with cards and everyone gathered together in the same room.
+This is great for in-office, but what about for our increasingly remote teams?

-- Our health check is modeled from the [Spotify Squad Health Check](https://labs.spotify.com/2014/09/16/squad-health-check-model/)
+Our goal is to create an online version of this, that can be done in during a team video chat.

 ### SSR Web Apps